Weekly technical market insight

 US Dollar Index (Daily Timeframe):

-As aired in recent weekly writing, the index topped south of the 103.00 figure in March 2020 and launched a series of lower lows and lower highs (a clear-cut downtrend—price swings: see black arrows)
+Also aired in recent weekly writing, the index topped south of the 103.00 figure in March 2020 and launched a series of lower lows and lower highs (a clear-cut downtrend—price swings: see black arrows).

-In terms of technical support, 91.00 calls for attention this week, with subsequent downside throwing light on support around 90.00, followed by longer-term support at 89.34.
+In terms of technical support, 91.00 calls for attention, with subsequent downside throwing light on support around 90.00, followed by longer-term support at 89.34.
 Submerging the aforementioned supports will likely add conviction to the bearish narrative, perhaps activating longer-term breakout selling interest.

-Also nearby 92.38/91.96 resistance is a 200-day simple moving average, circling 92.80.
-MAs regularly deliver support and resistance when tested, therefore resistance off this angle is possible this week, should we take on higher territory.
-Traders will also note price action has traded beneath this value since June 2020—a bearish signal.

-The recent test of 92.38/91.96 also brought with it an RSI overbought signal, followed up with a dip to the 60.00 neighbourhood into the close of the week.
+With the above on board, in a market trending lower, the resistance zone at 92.38/91.96—coupled with the nearby 200-day simple moving average—delivers an area of confluence to work with this week.

 EUR/USD: